Design Patterns for Embedded Systems

 Course Description:

 This course demonstrates under which conditions the classic Design Patterns of the "Gang of Four" (GoF) can profitably be used in resource-constrained embedded systems.
-It covers a selection of design patterns particularly suited for this purpose, presenting them through hardware-related or other applications typical of embedded systems.
-The classes and relationships necessary for implementing these design patterns are not only presented conceptually through UML diagrams but are also developed step-by-step using fully programmed code examples.
-This approach enables a thorough assessment of the costs in terms of memory usage and runtime in relation to the benefits of using a design pattern.
-Additionally, the examples illustrate how the SOLID principles of modern clean code programming work in conjunction with design patterns and how these contribute to the improvement of the software design quality.
-The course also addresses the memory and runtime overhead caused by using traditional debugging methods and demonstrates how these issues can be resolved using pattern-based solutions.
-By doing so, it becomes evident that the use of design patterns not only leads to a better software structure but can also result in a more efficient utilisation of the system resources, which is particularly crucial in embedded systems
+It covers a selection of design patterns particularly suited for this purpose, presenting them in the context of hardware-related or other applications, which are characteristic for embedded systems.
+The classes and relationships necessary for the implementation of the design patterns are not only presented conceptually using UML diagrams, but are also developed step-by-step using complete code examples.
+This approach allows for a thorough assessment of the memory and runtime cost in relation to the benefits of the used design patterns.
+Additionally, the examples illustrate how the SOLID design principles of the modern clean code programming work together with the design patterns and how they contribute to the improvement of the software design quality.
+Finally the course also shows, how patterns can be used to considerably reduce the memory and runtime overhead caused by traditional debugging techniques.
+This proves that the use of design patterns not only leads to a better software design, but may also contribute to a more efficient use of the system resources, which is particularly important for embedded systems.

 Course Outline: